dwarvesf/playground/_memo/daemons-and-services-programming-guide.md

 ---
 tags:
   - macos
+  - programming
+  - engineering
 title: Daemons And Services Programming Guide
 date: 2020-05-11
-description: null
+description: In this document, service refers to a background process that supports a full GUI application in some way, for example by registering a global hotkey or by performing network communication.
 authors: null
 menu: memo
 type: null
 hide_frontmatter: false
 ---

-# About Daemons and Services
+## About Daemons and Services
 Many kinds of tasks that do not require user interaction are most effectively handled by a process that runs in the background.
 You can use a daemon or service to:

 **Provide server functionality**, such serving web pages.
 Coordinate access to of a shared resource, such as a database.
 Perform work for a foreground application, such as file system access.

 ![](assets/daemons-and-services-programming-guide_8f72ec64cac909319e7fc79210c69563_md5.webp)

-T**erminology Note**: The terms `service` and `daemon` have several meanings in different contexts, with further variation over time and from one development community to another.
+**Terminology Note**: The terms `service` and `daemon` have several meanings in different contexts, with further variation over time and from one development community to another.

 In this document, service refers to a background process that supports a full GUI application in some way, for example by registering a global hotkey or by performing network communication.
 Daemon refers to all other types of background processes, especially those that don’t present any kind of user interface.

-# Designing Daemons and Services
+## Designing Daemons and Services
 Two of the most important design decisions to consider when creating a background process are how it will be run and how other processes will communicate with it.
 These two considerations interact with each other: different types of background processes have different forms of communication available to them.

-## Types of Background Processes
+### Types of Background Processes
 There are four types of background processes in OS X. The differences are summarized in Table 1-1 and described in detail in the following subsections.
 To select the appropriate type of background process, consider the following:

 Whether it does something for the currently logged in user or for all users.
 Whether it will be used by single application or by multiple applications.
 Whether it ever needs to display a user interface or launch a GUI application.